JoinColony/docs/colony/learn/key-concepts/reputation.md

 ### What is Reputation?

+Most DAO frameworks in the past have used token-based governance systems: the more tokens you have, the more voting power you have.
+This system may work out for whales, but not for everyday DAO contributors that want to participate in the future of work.

+In a Colony, governance power is determined by ***Reputation***, not the size of someone's native token bags.

 Reputation is an off-chain attribute that is calculated through on-chain data and verified by **Reputation Miners**, that stake **CLNY** to provide network updates.

 Reputation is an attribute that quantifies a particular individual’s influence and is calculated from the sum of work that has been completed within the colony.
 Both **native tokens** and **reputation** are required to create motions, raise disputes, and vote.